-When an intruder is found in the building or attempting to gain access at the main door or Savior entrance, the following announcement will come through every phone on the phone system stating "there is someone here to see the bishop".
+When an intruder is found in the building or attempting to gain access at the main door or Savior entrance, the following announcement will come through every phone on the phone system stating "lockdown".
 When employees hear this message they should immediately close and lock their office door(s), and seek cover under their desk or behind a solid, study object.
 Do not delay and do not come out until there is another announcement through the phone system indicating that the building has been secured and it is deemed to be safe.